Table of Contents

 With ShipBob, merchants have access to a user-friendly dashboard, which is connected to our WMS to supply real-time insights.

-Our data and analytics help you track and analyze fulfillment and shipping performance with full visibility into operations.
+Our data and analytics help you track and analyse fulfilment and shipping performance with full visibility into operations.

 This allows you to track whether or not we’re hitting our SLAs, how the carriers are performing, filter orders, track inventory counts, and much more.